 The UI GRADCare, Blue Advantage and Blue Access plans will cover you in the event of an emergency.
 They will not cover anything routine, such as physicals.
 If you are on UI GRADCare and living outside of the area, please notify the University Benefits Office to be marked out-of-area.
 If you are on the Blue Advantage or Blue Access plan, contact Wellmark Blue Cross and Blue Shield.

 Non-participating providers can bill you for the difference between what Blue Cross and Blue Shield will pay for service and what they charge for billing (balance billing).
 More information can be found in the health insurance section of the Benefits Office web site.

 How long does one have to apply for COBRA after resigning or a COBRA event?

 You have 60 days from the last day of coverage to pick up COBRA.

 How do I cancel COBRA coverage?

 COBRA terminations must be in writing.
 You can send it through U.S./campus mail or via e-mail.
-Include your name, SS# and the date you wish to have the coverage terminated.
+Include your name, Social Security number and the date you wish to have the coverage terminated.
 Coverage will be cancelled the first of the month after receiving the termination notice, or the current month, if requested.

 Updated April 2007